genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 ##### Update the processes.xml file

-As consolidators run on their own process, we need to add a new entry to **alpha-processes.xml** with the consolidator process definition.
+As the Consolidator runs on its own process, we need to add a new entry to **alpha-processes.xml** with the Consolidator process definition.

 ```xml
 <process name="ALPHA_CONSOLIDATOR">